Yaodong

-The earth that surrounds the indoor space serves as an effective insulator, keeping the inside of the structure warm in cold seasons and cool in hot seasons.
+The surrounding earth acts as a natural insulator, keeping the interior warm in winter and cool in summer.
 Consequently, very little heating is required in winter, and in summer, it is as cool as an air-conditioned room.

 The history of yaodongs goes back centuries, and they continue to be used.
-In 2006, an estimated 40 million people in northern China lived in yaodongs.
+As of the early 2000s, between 30 and 40 million people in northern China still lived in yaodongs, a number rapidly decreasing as millions move to more modern dwellings nearby or move away as part of urbanization in China.

-In the last decade, yaodongs have been brought to the attention of scientists and researchers.
-These traditional dwellings have been regarded as an example of sustainable design.

 Types

-The landscape of the Loess Plateau terrain is very complicated, with valleys, slopes, ridges, and monticules.
+The landscape of the Loess Plateau terrain is very complicated, with valleys, slopes, ridges, and hillocks.
 In order to avoid the wind and utilize sunlight and water, most yaodongs are distributed along the sides of the cliffs and valleys to conform to the terrain – in principle, forming three types of Yaodong.